NREL/OpenStudio-user-documentation/docs/reference/measure_writing_guide.md

     workspace = workspace.get
 ```

+**Load IDF from OSM**
-Or you can load an OSM and then forward translate it to IDF, this is often more convenient.
+i.e., load an OSM and forward translate it to IDF:
 ```ruby
     # load the test model
     translator = OpenStudio::OSVersion::VersionTranslator.new